 Since 2009, it has been compulsory to take out health insurance if you are living and working in Germany.
-This rule applies to everyone, no matter whether you are a EU citizen or a national from a country which is subject to visa obligations.
+This rule applies to everyone, no matter whether you are an EU citizen or a national from a country that is subject to visa obligations.

 What if you work as a freelancer in Germany?

 By law, you still have to take out health insurance.

 There are three options here:

 • The first involves taking out private health insurance with a German company;